fran6w/vidar/README.md

 The fact is that risk factors and co-morbidities reports are spread in many publications which does not provide a global view with actionable information.

 To cope with this problem, we developed a project, named **VIDAR-19** (**VI**sualization of **D**iseases **A**t **R**isk in CORD-**19**), able to extract automatically diseases from the ICD-11 in the coronavirus literature, and also diseases which might be considered as risk factors or co-morbidities.

+In 2021, this dashboard has been extended with Vaccine side effects.

 This dashboard shows the outcome of the project.
 We present briefly below the different tabs of this dashboard.